Frank B. Wilderson III

 Frank Benjamin Wilderson III (born April 11, 1956) is an American writer, dramatist, filmmaker and critic.
-He is Chancellor's Professor of African American studies at the University of California, Irvine.
-He received his BA in government and philosophy from Dartmouth College, his Master of Fine Arts from Columbia University and his PhD in rhetoric and film studies from the University of California, Berkeley.
+He is a professor of African American studies at the University of California, Irvine.
+He received his BA in government and philosophy from Dartmouth College, his Master of Fine Arts from Columbia University, and his PhD in rhetoric and film studies from the University of California, Berkeley.

-Life
+Early life

-Wilderson was born in New Orleans, and grew up in a Catholic family in Ann Arbor, Michigan, and Minneapolis, Minnesota, during the U.S. civil rights movement in the 1960s and 1970s.
-In his youth, Wilderson lived around or near colleges or universities as his father was a university professor.
-He began engaging in activism at a young age.
+Wilderson was born in New Orleans, and grew up in a Catholic family in Ann Arbor, Michigan, and Minneapolis, Minnesota, during the civil rights movement.
+His father was a university professor.
 In middle school in Chicago, where his family lived when his father was on sabbatical, he organized a civil disobedience campaign to make the Pledge of Allegiance non-mandatory at his school.

-When Wilderson's family moved to Berkeley, California he joined the civil rights riots there.
+When Wilderson's family moved to Berkeley, California he joined the protests there.
 Student activists and intellectuals were regulars in his parents' home throughout his early life, and his family was supportive of the Black Panthers.
-In a Fall 2020 Dartmouth Alumni Magazine interview, Wilderson states: "I came from a Minneapolis high school (Marshall-University High School, Minneapolis) that was dedicated to revolution while most of the people at Dartmouth were dedicated to the upper classes in some way."
+He went to Marshall-University High School in Minneapolis.